Fuel efficiency conversion inputs

 MPG (US)

-Miles per US gallon, a distance-per-fuel unit where higher values are better.
+Miles per US gallon, a distance-per-fuel unit where higher values mean better efficiency.

 L/100 km

-Liters per 100 kilometers, a fuel-per-distance unit where lower values are better.
+Liters per 100 kilometers, a fuel-per-distance unit where lower values mean better efficiency.

 km/L

-Kilometers per liter, a metric distance-per-fuel unit where higher values are better.
+Kilometers per liter, a metric distance-per-fuel unit where higher values mean better efficiency.

 Distance per fuel

-A fuel-efficiency form such as MPG (US) or km/L that rises as a vehicle travels farther on each fuel unit.
+A ratio that rises when a vehicle travels farther on each fuel unit.

 Fuel per distance

-A consumption form such as L/100 km that falls as a vehicle uses less fuel over the same distance.
+A ratio that falls when a vehicle burns less fuel over the same distance.

 US liquid gallon